 Of course for an independent specialist to be of any value the specialist should be engaged early in the production process.
 It is difficult for any production specialist, no matter how highly regarded, to have significant financial impact on a budget once the production train has left the station.

-TrinityP3’s Production Management Assessment provides a detailed evaluation of your current production operation, and recommendations to achieve optimal performance.
+Read more on the TrinityP3’s Production Consulting Assessment, which provides a detailed evaluation of your current production operation, and recommendations to achieve optimal performance.